ZexingYang/cse15l-lab-reports/lab4.md

 ![Image](report4-4.png)
  I used `<tab>` to auto complete the file name
 ![Image](report4-5.png)
  I use cursor to move to index2 and use delte and typing to modify the code.
 Then I press Ctrl+O to save the changes.
-I Press Enter to confirm the same file name and press Ctrl+X to exit nano.
+I Press `<enter>` to confirm the same file name and press Ctrl+X to exit nano.